a.custom-link:hover, a.custom-link:focus { text-decoration: underline; }

 • Assessment of outcomes/safety (including patient-reported outcomes and free text/narrative)

-• Real-time tracking of accrual, trial data, diversity, and representativeness
+• Real-time tracking of accrual

 Previously Funded PEET Demonstration Projects